Travel Guide San Lucas Tolimán – Advice on travel, restaurants, nightlife, activities, and more.

 Do some voluntary work at Friends of San Lucas

 Vist San Lucas Mission / Friends of San Lucas and help to alleviate the process of poverty in San Lucas Tolimán.
 High School, university, church, and community groups often come to visit the San Lucas Mission to volunteer, learn about the efforts in San Lucas, and participate in the cross-cultural experience the mission offers.
 Short-term volunteers usually participate in projects associated with construction, gardening, coffee processing & picking, and similar tasks.
-More you can read more information about this organization via this website.

 Where to eat in San Lucas Tolimán, Guatemala?